Frequently Asked Questions

 This is an exciting time for LMU, as we strive to be a top university for our students to learn, mature, and develop, as well as a top employer for our faculty and staff to grow and develop in their own unique journeys.

 We have received questions as we embark on this Multi-Year Compensation Initiative.
-We are assembling these Frequently Asked Questions and Answers (FAQs) to help provide information.
-We will periodically update the FAQs and continue to look for opportunities to share more information in town halls.
+We assembled these Frequently Asked Questions (FAQs) to help provide information.
+We will update the FAQs and continue to look for opportunities to share more information in town halls.

 The FAQs do not represent every question LMU has received, but they represent a majority.
 To provide clarity and transparency, the what, why, who, and how, as well as the compensation overview, will be addressed.